brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 #### Mueller Hut & Mount Ollivier

-After Milford Sound we began making our way back north.
-We stayed again in Queenstown and Wānaka, before taking the road up the east side of the Alps.
-The town of Twizel was a particularly beautiful stay by the lake, after which we approached Aoraki.
+After Milford Sound I began making my way back north.
+I stayed again in Queenstown and Wānaka, before taking the road up the east side of the Alps.
+The town of Twizel was a particularly beautiful stay by a lake, after which I approached Aoraki.

 Aoraki (Mount Cook) is the highest peak in New Zealand.
 At it's base is a small town of the same name, full of climbers and skiiers.
-Here we rented rigid boots and crampons for a stay in one of the countries best huts.
+Here I rented rigid boots and crampons for a stay in one of the countries best huts.
 The hike up was steep and slow, through cold alpine air.
 It was my first time using crampons and I was amazed by the distant cracks of ice and glaciers.
 Huts are central to hiking in New Zealand, with over 950 maintained by the government.
 This one is on a snowy plateau, staffed by a volunteer who had so many cool stories on that cosy night.

 This current hut was opened in 2003 by Sir Edmund Hillary.
 In 1939, a twenty year old Hillary had his first experience of mountaineering when he climbed Mount Ollivier, the mountain just behind Mueller Hut.
 This grew to a passion which saw him conquer Mount Everest with Tenzing Norgay only 14 years later.
-The next morning Marion & I scrambled up through the dense fog to stand on the same summit.
+The next morning I scrambled up through the dense fog to stand on the same summit.
 Possibly fitting that this be my first experience of alpine mountaineering.
 After descending we spent an extra day in Aoraki town, and in particular at the Hillary museum.

 ![]({{site.baseurl}}/images/nz24.jpeg)

 #### Lake Tekapo

 Lake Tekapo is a photographers dream, particularly the Church of the Good Shepherd.
 The water is bright turquoise due to a fine rock sand carried down from glaciers, and the area is a dark sky reserve which exposes the milky way.
-I loved the walk up to the observatory on Mount John, even though we had to hitchhike down due to a freak rain shower.
+I loved the walk up to the observatory on Mount John, even though I had to hitchhike down due to a freak rain shower.
 It's a stunning place that was well worth staying.
 I loved all the colour from the purple lupins.

 ![]({{site.baseurl}}/images/nz25.webp)

 #### Christchurch

 If Auckland was Dublin, then Christchurch is Galway.
 I loved the street art, especially of Antarctica, and walking along the Avon river to the botanical garden.
 I took the gondola up Mount Cavendish to see the city from above, and to look at the distant Alps.
-I met my friend Sarah one night too, having drinks on New Regent Street and getting to see why she moved here.
+I met my kayaker friend Sarah one night too, having drinks on New Regent Street and getting to see why she moved here.

 My final days were spent with good food and great people.
 An afternoon in the botanical garden where I was still amazed by the size of the trees.
-Slowly enjoying once more the river walk, farmers market and the biggest playground I'd ever seen.
-It's bittersweet, and almost melancholic that this perfect trip had to end with goodbyes.
-So much life had been lived in just seven weeks, having traded all apprehension for an experience I wouldn't yet fully understand.
-Simple things often transport me back, like hearing Six60 on the radio and suddenly I'm driving the west coast again.
-With every spark of childlike passion that my adventures ignite, I'm reminded of this time when it all burned so naturally.
-Relishing in these memories is what made it so difficult to leave, but it's also what eased my nerves for the next parts of this adventure; climbing Mount Kosciuszko in Australia & Backpacking South East Asia.
+Slowly enjoying once more the river walks, farmers market and the biggest playground I'd ever seen.
+It's bittersweet that this perfect trip had to end.
+I felt like I had lived so much life in just seven weeks, any nervousness now a distant memory.

+I think about New Zealand often since, especially when certain songs transport me back.
+I love when adventures can energise me with that spark of childlike passion, something that this trip was full of.
+Relishing in these memories at the time is what made it so difficult to leave, but it's also what eased my nerves for the next parts of this adventure; climbing Mount Kosciuszko in Australia & Backpacking South East Asia.

 ![]({{site.baseurl}}/images/nz27.webp)

 Thank you so much for reading,

 Brian